Family-Centered Approach

 Families learn about the biological, psychological, and social facets of addiction, helping to demystify the condition and reduce stigma.

-Recognizing Enabling Behaviors: We help families identify behaviors that may inadvertently perpetuate the addiction cycle and offer strategies to modify these behaviors constructively.
+We help families identify behaviors that inadvertently perpetuate the addiction cycle and offer strategies to modify these behaviors constructively.

 Effective Communication Techniques